Abd-ulRahman/All-Windows-Keys-Finder/README.md

 * Backing up keys before a system reset
 * Documenting licenses for audit or compliance
-* Troubleshooting activation issues
+* Troubleshooting Product Key issues

-Built with clarity and ease-of-use in mind, this script makes it effortless to uncover hidden activation keys across your system with just a double-click
+Built with clarity and ease-of-use in mind, this script makes it effortless to uncover hidden Product Keys across your system with just a double-click